revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - An HTML element is an individual component of an HTML document.
-It represents semantics, or meaning.
+It represents semantics or meaning.
 For example, the title element represents the title of the document.

 - Most HTML elements are written with a start tag (or opening tag) and an end tag (or closing tag), with content in between.
 Elements can also contain attributes that defines its additional properties.